wilddylan/WKWebViewWithURLProtocol/README.md

 After `iOS8.0`, `WKWebView` want to instead of `UIWebView`, but with some defects such as: URLProtocol can't process the request from WKWebView.
 `WKWebViewWithURLProtocol` want fix this use runtime.
 Now, coming!

+But, Notice, WKWebView ignored the HTTP Body in reqiest, it'a bug.
+You can resolve it with `Javascript bridge` or `NSURLSession`.

 ```objc
 [NSURLProtocol wk_registerScheme:@"http"];
 [NSURLProtocol wk_registerScheme:@"https"];